ashu12chi/noteapp/README.md

 1. Notes are saved in mobile using sqflite database, so no internet connection is required.
 2. Fingerprint scanner for security.
 3. Date and time if needed can also be saved in notes.
+4. Notifications for the notes date and time is provided.

 ## APIs and Components used